Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.md

 ## How to contribute
 We are always enthusiastic about potential collaborations and contributions to our work!
-Have a look at [CONTRIBUTING](CONTRIBUTING.md) for guidelines on how to contribute code to this repository.
+Have a look at our [contribution guide](https://richie-docs.readthedocs.io/en/latest/general/contributing.html) in order to learn how to contribute code to this repository.

-## Licensing
+## License
 [Have a look at our guidelines for licensing](https://richie-docs.readthedocs.io/en/latest/general/license.html), or take a look at the full text:
 - see [LICENSE-SHL](LICENSE-SHL) for the Solderpad Hardware License, Version 0.51;
 - see [LICENSE-APACHE](LICENSE-APACHE) for the Apache License, Version 2.0.